isomerpages/moe-concordpri/_for-parents/P1 Parents.md

 Our School-based Student Care provider is Big Heart Student Care.
 If you would like to enrol your child with them, please complete their application form [here](https://bigheartstudentcare.com/interest/) **by Sunday, 30 October 2022**.

-For more information, please refer to this [pamphlet](/files/Big Heart.pdf).
+For more information, please refer to this <a href="/files/Big Heart.pdf">pamphlet</a>.

 **9.**     **Apply for POSB Smart Buddy Watch**